subramanya1997/agentic-trust/README.md

 ## 📄 License

 This project is proprietary software.
-All rights reserved.
+© 2024-2025 Agentic Labs Inc. All rights reserved.

 ## 🤝 Contributing